yAOwzers/tp/docs/DeveloperGuide.md

 #### 4.1.1.
 Implementation

+The mode switch mechanism is facilitated by `AppState`.
+It contains an `AppMode` object and can be accessed from `Mode Switch` object.

 The following sequence diagram shows how the mode switch operation works:

 <img src= "https://github.com/longngng/tp/blob/branch-DG-models/docs/diagrams/class/jpeg/SequenceDiagram_ModeSwitch.jpg">

+Given below is an example usage scenario and how the find mode switch function behaves.

+Step 1.
+The user launches the application for the first time.
+The `AppState` object is constructed and the `AppMode` field is set to `TIMETABLE` by default.

+Step 2.
+The user types `mode /n`.
+The `mode /t` command is passed through `InputParser#getCommandFromInput`, which constructs a `ModeSwitch` object and calls `ModeSwitch#execute()`.

+Step 3. `execute()` is called, which then set the `AppMode` field in the `AppState` object either to `TIMETABLE` or `NOTEBOOK_SHELF` or throw an `InvalidCommandException`.

+Step 4.
+To signal that the user has successfully changed the mode, a message is printed with the current mode of the program.

 #### 4.1.2.
 Design Considerations